We challenge you: Discover some of Prague’s secret stories

 6. Carl’s Bridge was inaugurated at 5:31 in the morning on July 9, 1357.
 The reason behind this peculiar decision is that the king at the time was a maniac when it came to astrology and numerology.
 He believed it would be a good fortune if he arranged the numbers symmetrically: 1-3-5-7-9-7-5-3-1.

 7. The narrowest street in Prague is barely 50 cm (20 inches) wide, yet it has deserved the right to have its own traffic light.
 The traffic light prevents pedestrians from meeting in the middle and then wondering how to walk past each other.
-The street is called Vinárna Čertovka and you can find it close to Carl’s Bridge.
+You can find it close to Carl’s Bridge.
+Read more about the narrowest street in Prague.

 8. Both loved and hated, the TV tower is probably most famous for its black crawling babies – sculptures by David Černý.
 Very few people are aware, however, that there’s a one-room hotel in the tower with an amazing view over Prague from 70 m.